jschanck/sieve-tables/README.md

 `L' = {v in L : <v,f> > cos(a)}`,

-and the list L' can be constructed in time L.
+and the list L' can be constructed in time |L|=n.
 With cos(a)=0 the algorithm makes all of its comparisons in one iteration and performs ~n^2 comparisons in total.
 As a is decreased the number of iterations increases but the number of comparisons per iteration decreases.
 The second column of 3494.csv lists the value of cos(a) that minimizes the total number of comparisons.
-The optimal, asymptotic, choice of cos(a) for n=1/C(d) is ~ sqrt(1 - sqrt(3/4)).
+The optimal, asymptotic, choice of cos(a), when n=1/C(d), is ~ sqrt(1 - sqrt(3/4)).
 In this case, the expected number of comparisons tends to 2^((0.3494...+o(1))d).

 This sieving algorithm is described in Section 5.1.bgj1 of [G6K].
 Note that [G6K] describes an algorithm for Exact-SVP in dimension d that calls this sieve in dimension < d.
-The data reported in Figure 3 of [G6K] is for this Exact-SVP algorithm, and not for a direct application of the sieve.
-Figure 3 reports 2^42 Xeon E5-2650v3 cycles for d=100 (on average), and calls the sieve in dimension 82 (on average).
+The data reported in Figure 3 of [G6K] is for this Exact-SVP algorithm, not for a direct application of the sieve.
+Figure 3 reports 2^42 Xeon E5-2650v3 cycles for d=100 (on average), and this figure accounts for calls to the sieve in dimension 82 (on average).
 The table estimates 2^35 comparisons in dimension 82.
 [G6k] reports that comparisons are implemented using a procedure that "consists of about a dozen x86 non-vectorised instructions for vectors of dimension roughly one hundred."
 More systematic experiments are needed.

 # Cap and Wedge volume calculations